-- i applies an accounting policy retrospectively; - ii makes a retrospective restatement of items in its financial statements for correction of material errors; or - iii reclassifies items in the financial statements;

-the entity shall present a statement of financial position as at the beginning of the earliest comparative period, i.e. an extra comparative statement of financial position at, for example, 1 July 2012 (AASB 101.10(f) and AASB 101.39).
+- i Applies an accounting policy retrospectively - ii Makes a retrospective restatement of items in its financial statements for correction of material errors; or - iii Reclassifies items in the financial statements, the entity shall present a statement of financial position as at the beginning of the earliest comparative period, ie an extra comparative statement of financial position at, for example, 1 January 2013 (AASB 101.10(f) and AASB 101.39).

-Grant Thornton CLEARR Example Ltd has included a third statement of financial position to reflect the Group's correction of a prior period error and the retrospective application of new and revised Australian Accounting Standards in 2014.
+Grant Thornton CLEARR Example Ltd has included a third statement of financial position to reflect the Group's correction of a prior period error.